timmyreilly/blockchain-dapp-hack-starter/README.md

 Ganache provides a UI for a test network which can help with development and tracking of deployed/migrated transactions.

+Intro to Ganache and instructions for download here: http://truffleframework.com/docs/ganache/using

 Start ganache and pick network configurations under settings.
 Don't forget to restart the app.

 Now make sure your truffle.js or truffle-config.js points to the right network.
 In this project our network name is develop.

 Now we can migrate to this specific network: `truffle migrate --network develop`

 ## Features